DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ## Journal Tables
 Right now, the implementation of the journal tables feels... underwhelming.
 Players walk up to it, read a note, and that's it.

-### Allister or the Allies should Say Something
+### Allister Should Say Something
 - After reading the note, having a forced dialogue interaction would be pretty rad.
+- The dialogue interaction should acknowledge the contents of the journal entry.

+### Giving the Player Something To Work Toward
 - Also, a cool little psychological thing I wanna try is giving the player a goal to work toward.
-Maybe having a popup like
+Having a popup like *X journal pages found* after reading a journal entry would give players
+- Players might want to learn what happens when all the journal entries are found.

 # Things that Are Not a Priority